 We dated for nearly 4 years and finally got married on April 20, 1985.
 We were in love and life was good.

 The good news is that we were part of a church community where healthy marriage mentors could be found.
-So we did the only thing we knew how to do, we reached out for help.
+So we did the only thing we knew how to do: we reached out for help.
 And by this time, we were desperate.
-Our pastor and his wife were about as authentic as any two people we have ever met and all these years later, they still are!
+Our pastor and his wife were about as authentic as any two people we have ever met, and all these years later, they still are!
 Even though Tami and I had lots of challenges to work through, we also had some people who were modeling a good marriage for us, who were encouraging us, and who would never give up on us.
-And if they refused to give up on us, we couldn't give up on us either, right?
+And since they refused to give up on us, we couldn't give up on us either, right?

 We have learned how to do this, and we hope you do too.

 Tandem Marriage is where we can help you learn to ride through life… together!